andre-st/dotfiles/README.md

 ![Screenshot](README-i3.png)

 - still 1x monitor + TV, no bg, no desktop env, dark theme, workspaces
-- rofi (dmenu replacement) - launching (wrong) applications is a _bigger_ action and should be represented with _bigger_ icons and a more prominent menu
+- rofi (dmenu replacement) - launching (wrong) applications is a _bigger_ action (in terms of time and resources, focus etc) and should be represented with _bigger_ icons and a more prominent menu
 - todo